dovecot/documentation/source/settings/advanced.rst

    Specifies when cache decisions are downgraded.

-   .. versionchanged:: v2.3.11 Change caching decision from YES to TEMP after
+   .. dovecotchanged:: 2.3.11 Change caching decision from YES to TEMP after
                        this much time has passed.
 Drop the field entirely after twice this much time has passed (i.e. 60 days by default), regardless of whether the cache decision was